quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 comparing **sequence** of `YES` and `NO` tokens, and not just one!).
 Selecting it then we are done with the checker part.

+{: .notes }
-**Note.** After selecting the checker, it is possible to see the checker's source code.
+After selecting the checker, it is possible to see the checker's source code.

 ### Writing our own checker
 It is always recommended to use the standard checkers when possible, because the